Slate Star Codex: The New York Times controversy

 Alexander used his first and middle name alone for safety and privacy reasons, although he had previously published Slate Star Codex content academically under his real name.
 In June 2020, he deleted all entries on Slate Star Codex, stating that a technology reporter from The New York Times (NYT) intended to publish an article about the blog using his full name.
 Alexander said that the reporter told him that it was newspaper policy to use real names, and he referred to it as doxing.
 The New York Times responded: "We do not comment on what we may or may not publish in the future.
 But when we report on newsworthy or influential figures, our goal is always to give readers all the accurate and relevant information we can."
 The Verge cited a source saying that at the time when Alexander deleted the blog, "not a word" of a story about SSC had been written.
 The Poynter Institute's David Cohn interpreted this event as part of an ongoing clash between the tech and media industries, reflecting a shift from primarily economic conflicts to fundamental disagreements over values, ethics, and cultural norms.

 Prior to the article's publication, several commentators argued that The New York Times should not publish Alexander's name without good reason.
 Writing in National Review, Tobias Hoonhout said that the newspaper had applied its anonymity policy inconsistently.
 The New Statesman's Jasper Jackson wrote that it was "difficult to see how Scott Alexander's full name is so integral to the NYTs story that it justifies the damage it might do to him", but cautioned that such criticism was based solely on Alexander's own statements and that "before we make that call, it might be a good idea to have more than his word to go on."
 As reported by The Daily Beast, the criticism by Alexander and his supporters that the paper was doxing him caused internal debate among The New York Times staff.

 Supporters of the site organized a petition against release of the author's name.
 The petition collected over six thousand signatures in its first few days, including psychologist Steven Pinker, social psychologist Jonathan Haidt, economist Scott Sumner, computer scientist and blogger Scott Aaronson, and philosopher Peter Singer.

-According to New Statesman columnist Louise Perry, Scott Alexander wrote that he quit his job and took measures that made him comfortable with revealing his real name, which he published on Astral Codex Ten.
+Scott Alexander wrote that he quit his job and took measures that made him comfortable with revealing his real name, which he published on Astral Codex Ten.

 The New York Times published an article about the blog in February 2021, three weeks after Alexander had publicly revealed his name.